Workforce Housing Program

 California’s housing crisis remains critical and the State continues to experience a significant shortage of available affordable housing units.
 Affordable housing is typically financed with tax-exempt private activity bonds and low-income housing tax credits, but these subsidies are limited to projects that restrict units for residents earning less than 60% of the area median income (AMI) (in certain cases up to 80% AMI).
 Since its inception, CSCDA has financed the construction or preservation of nearly 100,000 affordable units throughout California.

-FOR INTERESTED TENANTS, A LIST OF PARTICIPATING PROPERTIES ARE LOCATED HERE.
+FOR INTERESTED TENANTS, A LIST OF PARTICIPATING PROPERTIES ARE LOCATED UNDER CIA PROJECTS.
 PLEASE CONTACT THE PROPERTY MANAGER FOR LEASING INFORMATION